decal/pathgro/README.md

 ### Listers

 * [mgeeky / dirbuster](https://github.com/mgeeky/dirbuster "wfuzz, SecLists and john -based dirbusting / forceful browsing script intended to be used during web pentest assingments")

+> wfuzz, SecLists and john -based dirbusting / forceful browsing script intended to be used during web pentest assingments

 * [DominikSchlecht / WordLGen](https://github.com/DominikSchlecht/WordLGen "A program that combines given words.")

+> A program that combines given words.

 * [sc0tfree / mentalist](https://github.com/sc0tfree/mentalist "Mentalist is a graphical tool for custom wordlist generation.
 It utilizes common human paradigms for constructing passwords and can output the full wordlist as well as rules compatible with Hashcat and John the Ripper.")

+> Mentalist is a graphical tool for custom wordlist generation.
+It utilizes common human paradigms for constructing passwords and can output the full wordlist as well as rules compatible with Hashcat and John the Ripper.

 * [BlackArch / wordlistctl](https://github.com/BlackArch/wordlistctl "Fetch, install and search wordlist archives from websites and torrent peers.")

+> Fetch, install and search wordlist archives from websites and torrent peers.

 * [imkzh / webwordlist](https://github.com/imkzh/webwordlist "a small wordlist that can be used for learning.")

+> A small wordlist that can be used for learning.

 <br />